floatzcss/floatz/README.md

 ![](https://github.com/floatzcss/floatz/blob/master/wiki/logo.png) floatz
 ======

-**floatz is a flexible and easy to use CSS framework.** It provides a set of reusable CSS classes, Javascript modules and HTML code snippets that support web designers and developers to create state-of-the-art web sites, web applications and HTML based mobile apps - on all browsers, platforms and devices.
+**floatz is a flexible and easy to use CSS framework.** It provides a set of reusable CSS classes, Javascript modules and HTML code snippets that support web designers and developers to create state-of-the-art responsive web sites, web applications and HTML based mobile apps - on all browsers, platforms and devices.

 ##Table of content
 * [Version history](#version-history)